fanglab/MeMoRe/docs/detailed_tutorial_content.rst

    **Figure 7**: MeMoRe results for ONT dataset of C. perfringens's NNGAC6mATNN methylation motif.

 This indicate that the actual methylation motif is VGAC6mAT (V = A , C, or G).
 The resulting motif can be added to the "Motif summary" panel and the associated plot can be generated (see Figure 8 below).
-The figure also shows weak signal for VGACCT which is explained by partial overlap with GGWCC (i.e. GGACCt, see :ref:`ONT overlap`).
+The figure also shows weak signal for VGACCT which is explained by partial overlap with GGWCC (i.e. GGACCt, see `Overlapping motifs`_).

 .. figure:: figures/VGACAT_5_ont.png
    :width: 800